Rowlandev/iMessage-Spammer/README.md

 # iMessage-Spammer
-Script to send a list of strings as individual iMessages one after another to the intended receiver
+Script to send a list of strings as individual iMessages one after another to the intended receiver.
+This program utilizes the Mac iMessages application.

 ## Example
 ![](Example.gif)